Life SciencesLiability

 Sponsor MSAs in oncology, sterile injectable, biologics, and controlled-substance manufacturing increasingly require $10 million products and completed operations; many manufacturers carry $5 million as a holdover from a general manufacturing baseline.

-Sponsor MSA language increasingly ties insurance compliance to change-control or audit gates - a non-compliant COI does not just risk first-claim exposure, it risks campaign-stop or sponsor-walk under the contract terms.
+Sponsor MSA language increasingly ties insurance compliance to change-control or audit triggers - a non-compliant COI does not just risk first-claim exposure, it risks campaign-stop or sponsor-walk under the contract terms.

 If your MSA hit your inbox this morning